 Natural and associated petroleum gases.

 Natural gas is a mixture of gases, the main component of which is methane, the rest is ethane, propane, butane, and a small amount of impurities - nitrogen, carbon monoxide (IV), hydrogen sulfide and water vapor.
-90% of it is consumed as fuel, the remaining 10% is used as a raw material for the chemical industry: the production of hydrogen, ethylene, acetylene, soot, various plastics, medicines, etc.
+90% of it is consumed as fuel, the remaining 10% is used as raw material for the chemical industry: production of hydrogen, ethylene, acetylene, soot, various plastics, medicines, etc.

 Associated petroleum gas is also natural gas, but it occurs together with oil - it is located above the oil or dissolved in it under pressure.
-Associated gas contains 30-50% methane, the rest is its homologues: ethane, propane, butane and other hydrocarbons.
-In addition, it contains the same impurities as in natural gas.
+Associated gas contains 30–50% methane, the rest is its homologues: ethane, propane, butane and other hydrocarbons.
+In addition, it contains the same impurities as natural gas.

 Three fractions of associated gas: